HarukaYamamoto0/ledge/README.md

 ### Name Field (`Name`)

-* When the player name cannot be resolved (e.g. offline with no prior data), `Name` will be set to:
+* When the player name cannot be resolved (e.g., offline with no prior data), `Name` will be set to:

 ```
 "Unknown"